 What is the Mental Health Act?

 The Mental Health Act 1983 is the main law relating to mental health disorders.
-It was amended most notably in 2007, but both the act and these changes focus on how people suffering from poor mental health are assessed by medical experts and treated – whilst ensuring that their rights are respected and protected, but not at the expense of the safety of others.
+It was amended most notably in 2007, but both the act and these changes focus on how people suffering from mental illness are assessed by medical experts and treated – whilst ensuring that their rights are respected and protected, but not at the expense of the safety of others.
 There are also clauses that caveat that their own safety may be prioritised above their rights or wishes, based on potential incapacity to make proper judgements or decisions.

 This is called ‘sectioning’, and any person may be sectioned under the Mental Health Act if they are deemed a serious risk to themselves or others.
 We expand on this later in the article, because there are rules and safeguards in place.
 Our Rio electronic patient record software supports legal detention, and has a dedicated Mental Health Act screen for full end-to-end management of the Sectioning process to ensure accuracy, transparency, and proper communication between clinical parties.